 After treatment you have the fear of scans, fear of recurrence, these things will stay with you for a long time.

-So how do you deal with them?
+So how do you deal with the fear?

 Firstly fear of hospitals, this will be dealt with by basically spending much of your life at them, in the under three years since Jo (my wife) was diagnosed originally we have had over 100 appointments You need to think of hospital instead of being a place of sickness and death but to a place of healing, where you defeat the illness, they are really positive places when you look at them in that way.